avi-testhub/BideshiNepaliBot/README.md

 - **Conversational Logic:** Capable of holding long-form, context-aware discussions.
 - **Creative Writing:** Generating lyrics, short stories, jokes and poems.
 - **Summarization:** Condensing chat history into bullet points.
 (Legacy feature removed for refactoring due to memory bugs).

+## ⚠️ Technical Challenges & Lessons Learned

+- **Asyncio Bottleneck:** Resolved system "freezes" by refactoring to aiohttp.
+This moved the bot from a blocking script to a responsive asynchronous system.
+- **Linguistic Leakage:** Removed bilingual support after older models frequently defaulted to Hindi instead of Nepalese, leading to inaccurate code-switching.
+- **Model Disparity:** Scrapped the "Nepali Peer" persona because the local LLaMA 3 fallback could not replicate the cultural nuance of Gemini, causing jarring tonal shifts.
+- **Graceful Degradation:** Pivoted to a "Utility First" strategy—stripping creative/bilingual features to prioritize operational stability and data integrity.
+- **Memory Fragmentation:** Identified that passing chat history between cloud and local engines causes logic crashes; currently refactoring to a model-agnostic SQLite3 database for persistent memory.

 ---

 ## Development Roadmap & Pipeline